awsdocs/aws-cost-management-user-guide/doc_source/billing-example-policies.md

 ## Allow IAM users to modify billing information<a name="example-billing-deny-modifybilling"></a>

-To allow IAM users to modify account billing information in the Billing and Cost Management console, you must also allow IAM users to view your billing information\.
+To allow IAM users to modify account billing information in the Billing and Cost Management console, allow IAM users to view your billing information\.
 The following policy example allows an IAM user to modify the **Consolidated Billing**, **Preferences**, and **Credits** console pages\.
 It also allows an IAM user to view the following Billing and Cost Management console pages:
 + **Dashboard**
 + **Cost Explorer**
 + **Bills**